 The physics of baking good pizza

-For those who are not familiar with thermodynamics, there are three fundamental modes of heat transfer in solids: conduction, radiation, and convection.
-Here, physicists have ignored convection assuming it has only a small effect on the baking time.
+For those unfamiliar with thermodynamics, there are three fundamental modes of heat transfer in solids: conduction, radiation, and convection.
+Here, physicists have ignored convection, assuming it has only a tiny effect on the baking time.

 You may ask yourself, does this formula work at all?
 Actually, yes!
 And it even provides accurate results.
 To test the equation, scientists consulted the real pizzaioli of Rome, experts in baking pizzas.
-They explained that at the optimal temperature of 325 - 330 °C in a wood burning oven (617 - 626 °F), a pizza should be done in two minutes.
-And, if you're really hungry, you can increase the temperature to 390 °C (734 °F) and reduce this time to one and half a minutes.
-Feel free to verify it with our pizza baking calculator!
+They explained that at the optimal temperature of 325-330 °C in a wood-burning oven (617-626 °F), a pizza should be done in two minutes.
+And, if you're starving, you can increase the temperature to 390 °C (734 °F) and reduce this time to one and a half minutes.
+Feel free to verify it with our pizza-baking calculator!
 Just assume that a traditional Roman pizza has a thickness of about 0.5 cm (0.2 in).

 Wood based ovens vs. electric ovens

-In the previous section, we've mostly talked about wood burning ovens.
+In the previous section, we mostly talked about wood-burning ovens.
 But what about modern electric ovens?
 Can you use the pizza baking calculator in that case as well?
-Since the same physical principles apply the answer is yes, but you should keep in mind there is one main difference.
+Since the same physical principles apply, the answer is yes, but you should keep in mind there is one main difference.
 In electric ovens, the baking surface is made of steel, which has a much higher thermal conductivity than fire brick.
 Because of this, the bottom of the pizza is heated much faster, increasing the risk of burning it.
 Surely you don't want to be eating coal!

 However, you can still bake pizza like a real pizzaiolo with an electric oven!
 These simple tricks may do the job:

 The temperature of the boundary layer between the pizza and the baking surface should be about 210 °C (410 °F).
 To achieve this in a metal oven, you should set the temperature to about 230 °C (446 °F).